 Basic Information

-I am a Tenure-track Associate Professor and Principle Investigator in Institute for Math & AI, Wuhan University.
+I am a Tenure-track Associate Professor and Researcher in Institute for Math & AI, Wuhan University.
 I obtained Ph.D.
 (2019) in Computational Mathematics from School of Mathematics and Statistics, Wuhan University, supervised by Prof. Xiufen Zou.
-My dissertation is titled “Integration and quantitative analysis of high-dimensional biomedical data based on multi-scale networks”.
 During graduate stage, I used to be a visiting scholar in Department of Internal Medicine, University of Iowa (2017-2018) and Department of Biomedical Informatics, The Ohio State University (2018-2019), respectively.
 After graduation, I started my postdoc at The Ohio State University and University of Michigan, Ann Arbor, under the supervision of Prof. Kin Fai Au, from 2019 to 2024.
 Prior to joining Wuhan University, I am a Research Fellow in Department of Applied Mathematics at The Hong Kong Polytechnic University.
+Currently, I serve as a Youth Editorial Board Member for iMeta (2025 IF = 33.2) and Genomics, Proteomics and Bioinformatics, and as a reviewer for several international journals, including Nature Biotechnology, Genome Biology, Bioinformatics, and Artificial Intelligence Review.

 I am actively seeking highly motivated Postdoc, PhD and Master students from Mathematic, Statistic, Computer Science, Bioinformatics, or similar fields.
 Contact me (djwang@whu.edu) if you are interested, please include your CV and brief research statement.